Workers’ Compensation Lawyers in Columbia, SC

 The decision of the commissioner can be appealed to a panel of three commissioners on an appellate panel.
 The decision of the appellate panel can be appealed further to the South Carolina Court of Appeals and even the Supreme Court of South Carolina.

 At any part in the appeals process, the parties can agree to participate in mediation, which is a less formal and often less costly method of resolving legal disputes.
 Most mediation take place prior to a formal trial before the South Carolina Workers’ Compensation Commission.

-The South Carolina Workers’ Compensation Lawyers at Chappell, Smith & Arden Fight for the Rights of Injured Workers
+South Carolina Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Fight for the Rights of Injured Workers

-The experienced South Carolina Workers’ Compensation lawyers at Chappell, Smith & Arden understand how a work-related injury can change your life.
+The experienced South Carolina Workers’ Compensation lawyers at Chappell Smith & Arden, P.A. understand how a work-related injury can change your life.
 The Workers’ Compensation system is designed to provide injured workers some wage replacement, and cover their medical bills for their work place accidents.
 However, it can be a confusing and difficult process to navigate without the help of an experienced professional.